Q. Once I’ve chosen my Celebrant what do I do next?

 Q. How much does it cost?

 A. Agnostic Scotland Celebrants are all self employed and, therefore, you are advised to confirm fees with them directly.
-The recommended Celebration of Life/Funeral Ceremony Celebrant fee is £250 (plus travel costs over 30 miles and accommodation where applicable).
+The recommended Celebration of Life/Funeral Ceremony Celebrant fee is £200 (plus travel costs over 30 miles and accommodation where applicable).
 Funeral Ceremonies for children under the age of 16 are free of charge.
 Extended Celebration of Life/Funeral ceremonies are usually priced at £250.

 Q. My wife has just passed away and she didn’t want to have a church wedding.
 She was a scientist but she was also quite spiritual.
 She always used to say she was a closet Buddhist, even though she didn’t believe in reincarnation.
 Is it possible to have a ceremony that reflects these beliefs?

 A. Yes, absolutely!
 We always put the beliefs, values and wishes of the family and the individuals involved at the heart of their ceremonies.
 Many people we work with tell us they don’t identify with any one belief system or religion and instead they say they feel they relate to certain aspects of a number of different belief systems or thoughts.
 We enjoy creating ceremonies that are uniquely tailored to the individual(s) being celebrated.